teachingasart/teachingasart.github.io/_posts/2019-2-19-curriculumworkshop.md

 # image: ...
 ---

-### Curriculum workshop

-This workshop is to help you identify your objective for teaching
+This workshop is to help you identify your objectives for teaching.

-Three things

 #### Objective